Impressionism: the new character of painting in expression, the act of painting and design

 The presentation of the eight exhibitions is largely based on the following publications:

-Further information on the paintings was obtained from the provenance information provided by museums and auction houses.
+Further information on the paintings was obtained from the provenance details provided by museums and auction houses.